dbeniamin/1-100_PythonCode_Challenge/README.md

 - Provide some graphical references for the operations.
 - Store the previous result and continue operations with it.

+**25.01.2024 -> day 11 - Blackjack** - Contains the Blackjack application to play against the computer by respecting a set of rules.
+- Focused on calculating cards and switching the A from 11 to 1 based on the dealt hand.
+- Make the Calculator to respect a set of rules
+- Random generate and deal cards to the Player and the Calculator, and save the dealt values.

 ### Contributing:

 Contributions are welcome!
 Feel free to contribute to the 100 Days of Code Challenge project.